omniverseusd/omniverseusd.github.io/src/chapter1/what_is_usd.md

 Advanced and performance-intensive graphical applications in Omniverse would use something called [USDRT and its underlying library Fabric](https://docs.omniverse.nvidia.com/kit/docs/usdrt/latest/docs/usd_fabric_usdrt.html).
 The goal of Fabric is to act as a fast runtime cache for USD data and it enables massive performance gains by still leveraging all the capabilities of the USD format.
 USDRT can be thought as a wrapper on top of Fabric with an API that mimicks USD's one (so that you can just plug in Fabric under the hood without changing your USD code).

-So bottom line is: USD is still a great choice for any performance intensive application even though it was originally conceived as an offline scene composing format.
+So bottom line is: USD is still a great choice for any performance intensive application even though it was originally conceived as an offline scene composing format thanks to the work that NVIDIA has been putting into it.

 In the next pages we will introduce a powerful tool that we'll be using to render the contents of USD files and to execute USD python commands dynamically on a stage.